 Since the government guidelines have changed, we’ve been working hard to devise a plan to keep everyone safe while enjoying our beautiful reservoirs.
-This weekend we’ve reopened the car parks at six of our reservoirs so visitors can walk around them as long as social distancing rules are observed.
+We’ve reopened the car parks at these reservoirs so visitors can walk around them as long as social distancing rules are observed.

 The following reservoir car parks are open:

 All of our toilet facilities are still closed at these reservoirs so please be mindful of this when visiting.
 Our other car parks remain closed.
 Please only visit these reservoirs if you live within walking distance.
 We will continue to assess our other car parks over the next couple of weeks and we’ll provide updates here.

 The Countryside Code: Respect - Protect – Enjoy.